 - The latest version of WordPress is installed.

-- The latest version of Divi is installed and activated.
+- Divi is installed and activated.
+(Any version Divi 4 or, Divi 5)

-- The RioVizual plugin is installed and activated.
+- RioVizual is installed and activated.
+(Required for the plugin method)

-Approach 1: How to Create a Table in Divi Using RioVizual
+Method 1: Create a Table in Divi Using the RioVizual Plugin

-RioVizual offers two flexible ways to create tables in Divi:
+It offers two flexible ways to create tables in Divi, depending on your workflow and customization needs:

-- Use Pre-designed templates for quick table setup
+- Approach 1: Use pre-designed templates for faster table creation

-Method 1: Create a Table in Divi Using RioVizual’s Pre-Designed Templates
+Approach 1: Create a Table Using a Pre-Designed Template

-- Enable the Synced toggle to update tables globally across your site
+- Enable the Synced toggle to update the table globally across your site whenever you make changes

 - Click Create